kareido/pytorl/README.md

 &nbsp;

 **Acknowledgements:**
-1. During the development, I referred to some other helpful resources:
+1. During the development, I referred to some helpful resources, listed as follows:
     - @qfettes/DeepRL-Tutorials repo for nice tutorials and designs
     - @openai/baselines for some implementations
     - my mentor and colleague Huabin Zheng (https://dblp.org/pers/hd/z/Zheng:Huabin)